Sign InSign Up

 Initial Registration

-• File Articles of Incorporation with the Illinois Secretary of State and pay the $150 filing fee.
+• File Articles of Incorporation with the Illinois Secretary of State ($150 fee)

 Annual Filing Requirements

-• File the Annual Report and pay the $10 annual filing fee
+• Complete and file the Annual Report each year and ensure that the $10 annual filing fee is paid on time.

 Why Choose TaxZerone?